 The “ground” on my cake was rice cereal treats covered in a mix of modeling chocolate and Satin Ice Brown Fondant, then painted with corn syrup for shine.
 I used graham crackers with green gel coloring for the “mossy” look.

-For the lemons, I used this mold.
+For the lemons, I used a mold like this.
 I rolled a little ball of rice cereal treats (to keep them light), then covered them in yellow fondant and pressed them into the mold.
 When I had all the cavities filled, I stuck the mold in the freezer for 10 minutes to let the lemons set so they’d come out of the mold without getting smooshed or stretched or distorted.
 They’re pretty cool, huh?!

 And the leaves?
 They were all wafer paper, sprayed with Wilton Color Mist (a mix of green, black and gold).
 I hand cut them all, sprayed them then let them dry and glued them to floral wires with sugar glue.